ttchengab/zest_code/README.md

 python demo_gradio.py
 ```

+Note that both images should be size of 1024x1024 to obtain best results.

 It should provide the following interface for you to try.
 Make sure you install DPT following the section above.

 ![arch](fig/gradio_demo.png)